Staying Ahead in Real Estate: Tracking the Latest Industry Trends

 A report from Realtor.com states that real estate listings featuring virtual tours usually garner 87% more views than realty listings without them.
 Furthermore, 54% of home buyers skip property listings without virtual tours.

-At this juncture, you're probably wondering how relatively technology like virtual tours ventured into the housing sector to become one of the many market trends for real estate in 2023.
+At this juncture, you're probably wondering how relatively technology like virtual tours ventured into the housing sector to become one of the many market trends for real estate.

 When the pandemic struck and put the world at a standstill, home buyers needed to view the inner workings of properties they were interested in without breaking COVID-19 lockdown protocols.